top of page

 • Real-world scentwork

-Whether your goal is enrichment, confidence, mental stimulation or working toward formal assessments, you’ll receive personal, professional and ethical training support every step of the way.
+I’d love to welcome you to one of my sessions.
+Whether your goal is enrichment, confidence, mental stimulation, or working toward formal assessments, you’ll receive personal, professional, and ethical training support every step of the way.

 Interested in Starting Mantrailing in Cheshire?

-Get in touch to book your first session and discover how scentwork can transform your dog’s focus, confidence and wellbeing.
+Get in touch to book your first session and discover how scentwork can transform your dog’s focus, confidence, and wellbeing.

 Comments